RobWar-code/congo-animals/README.md

-# A snapshot of animals of the Democratic Republic of the Congo and their habitats.
+# Congo Animals - Snapshot of Animals of the DRC

 ## Intended Audience
 Any English speaker interested in geography and wildlife.